-Any CVS conducted prior to decision to admit is not to be included in the calculation of duration of ventilatory support.
+Any CVS conducted prior to admission to an inpatient ward or registered dayward is not to be included in the calculation of duration of ventilatory support.

-Activity for patients admitted to virtual wards is captured by HIPE including ventilatory support.
+Activity for patients admitted to virtual wards is not captured by HIPE including ventilatory support.